gowthamiv-gh/Gowthami_V_GWC_Activist_Toolkit/README.md

    This project is about creating a multi-page website for social good.
    Specifically, it talks about the importance of exercising regularly and staying fit.
-   There are 3 pages - Home, Take Action and About.
+   The website contains 3 pages - Home, Take Action and About.

    This project was created as part of a virtual, self-paced learning program with a coding club.